aaronwhitesell/cspro-examples/README.md

-# Roster prefill
-* Use the household members roster to prefill the fertility roster
-# State lookup
-* Use the state id to look up the state name
 # Launch application
 * Use a menu application to launch a survey application with prefilled data
 ## Tips for creating a menu application